The Walter Center expects employers to adhere to the following guidelines created by NACE (National Association of Colleges and Employers).

 Disclaimer and Employer User Agreement

-Indiana University Arts + Sciences Career Services acts as a referral service by permitting employers to post information about current job listings.
-The University is unable to research the integrity of the organizations or persons who list jobs with us, and we make no representations, recommendations, or guarantees regarding any jobs posted or employment data transmitted through Career Link.
+Indiana University Walter Center for Career Achievement acts as a referral service by permitting employers to post information about current job listings.
+The University is unable to research the integrity of the organizations or persons who list jobs with us, and we make no representations, recommendations, or guarantees regarding any jobs posted or employment data transmitted through Handshake.
 We urge students to exercise caution and common sense when applying for any position.

 By using the online system to post, retrieve information, or engage in employment activities, the user shall be deemed to understand and agree to the above terms and disclaimer of University liability.